xenova/transformers.js/docs/source/tutorials/vanilla-js.md

 In this tutorial, you’ll build a simple web application that detects objects in images using Transformers.js!
 To follow along, all you need is a code editor and a browser (no package manager, external libraries, or other build tools).

-Here's how it works: the user uploads an image to the browser via the “Upload image” button.
-The app then downloads an object detection model, runs the image through it, and finally displays an overview of where the different objects are located, like this:
+Here's how it works: the user clicks “Upload image” and selects an image using an input dialog.
+After analysing the image with an object detection model, the predicted bounding boxes are overlaid on top of the image, like this:

 ![Demo](https://huggingface.co/datasets/Xenova/transformers.js-docs/resolve/main/js-detection-interence-zebra.png)